Melanee-Melanee/Old-Persian-Cuneiform-OCR/README.md

 This repository is inspired from eBL project: https://github.com/ElectronicBabylonianLiterature/generic-documentation

-eBL has developed models for Babylonian cuneiform but I am goint to develop my models for Persian Old Cuneiform language.
+eBL has developed models for Babylonian cuneiform but I am going to develop my models for Persian Old Cuneiform.

 ## Explanation: